Non-Hodgkin's lymphomaLymphoma - non-Hodgkin's; NHL; B-cell lymphomas

 Some cancer treatments can cause infertility.
 People who may wish to have children in the future should ask their providers about fertility-preserving treatments.
 It is very important to have these discussions before cancer treatment starts.
 The American Society for Clinical Oncology (ASCO) has guidelines for the best fertility preservation methods for male and female cancer people.
 They include sperm freezing and banking (sperm cryopreservation) for men, and egg (oocyte) and embryo cryopreservation for women.

 Treatment for NHL is highly specific for each person and is determined by the tumor classification.
 It includes the following factors:

 - Grade (the growth pattern of the tumor)

 - Location of tumor

-- Other factors, such as blood levels of lactate dehydrogenase or patient's age and overall health status
+- Other factors, such as blood levels of LDH or person's age and overall health status

 Staging and Grading